Xryzo11/EdenEmuUpdater/README.md

 - Run update.bat to download/update to the newest Eden version
 - Don't add any files or directories to that directory
 - Don't remove or rename any files in that directory
-- Don't remove or rename the 'yuzu-windows-msvc-early-access' directory
+- Don't remove or rename the 'eden-windows-msvc' directory